samchon/framework/handbook/TypeScript-Protocol-Basic_Components.md

   - [Parallel System](TypeScript-Protocol-Parallel_System)
   - [Distributed System](TypeScript-Protocol-Distributed_System)

-Note that, whatever the network system what you've to construct is, just concentrate on role of each system and attach matched *Basic Component* to the role, within framework of the *Object-Oriented Design*.
+Note that, whatever the network system what you've to construct is, just concentrate on role of each system and attach matched **Basic Component** to the role, within framework of the **Object-Oriented Design**.
 Then construction of the network system will be much easier.
   - A system is server, then use [IServer](#iserver) or [IServerBase](#iserverdriver).
+  - A server wants to handle a client has connected, then use [IClientDriver](#iclientdriver).
   - A system is a client conneting to an extenral server, then use [IServerConnector](#iserverconnector).
-  - A server wants a handle clients have connected, then use [IClientDriver](#iclientdriver).

 ## References
 #### Class Diagram